OpenAgenda/oa-public/packages/logs/README.md

 `setModuleConfig( config )`

-setModuleConfig peut être utilisé comme un **init** à l'intérieur de chaque module pour modifier la configuration de tous les loggers utilisés dans ce module.
+Can be used as an **init** inside each module to modify the configuration of all the loggers used in this module.

 ### Basic logger